Cat How-To, Cat Parents, Catvice Column, Guest Blogs

 A new baby can be a massive change for people, so imagine how a cat feels!
 With no time to prepare and no clue what’s happening, introducing a new baby into the household can have even the most laid-back cat feeling a little on edge.

 Given that a cat’s primary sense is smell, getting your pet used to all the new smells that accompany a baby is essential.
-Using baby soaps and shampoos on yourself in the months leading up to the birth can help with this.
+Using baby soaps and shampoos on yourself in the months leading up to the birth can help make the initial meeting between cats and babies much easier.

 2. Create A Kitty Sanctuary